Rubem Siqueira Maia

-Rubem Siqueira Maia (Curvelo, February 15, 1908 - Coronel Fabriciano, January 20, 1982) was a Brazilian physician and politician.
+Rubem Siqueira Maia (February 15, 1908, in Curvelo – January 20, 1982, in Coronel Fabriciano) was a Brazilian physician and politician.
 After living in São João del-Rei during his childhood and graduating from the School of Medicine of Federal University of Minas Gerais (UFMG), he moved to Vale do Rio Doce to work on the construction of the Vitória-Minas Railway (EFVM) in the 1930s.

 Later, he settled in Antônio Dias, where he was elected mayor.
 He stood out as one of the creators of the Hospital Siderúrgica (currently Doutor José Maria Morais Hospital) next to Belgo-Mineira Steel Company in the district of Melo Viana.
 He also created a pro-emancipation commission for the district, supported by his childhood friend and state deputy Tancredo Neves.
 This process culminated in the creation of the current municipality of Coronel Fabriciano in 1948, with Rubem being the first mayor elected the following year.

 Origin and background

 Rubem Siqueira Maia, son of José Ferreira Maia and Ana Siqueira Maia, was born in the city of Curvelo, in the state of Minas Gerais, on February 15, 1908.
 He was married to Nilza Winter Maia, with whom he had four children (Yole, Walter, Ana Lúcia, and Rubem Filho).
 After living in São João del-Rei during his childhood, he graduated from the School of Medicine of Federal University of Minas Gerais (UFMG) in the early 1930s.
 He soon began working as a physician during the construction of the Vitória-Minas Railway (EFVM) by Vale do Rio Doce.
 Although he settled in Antônio Dias in 1937, he attended workers in Nova Era and Governador Valadares.

 Later on, he moved to the then district of Melo Viana, motivated by the implementation of the Belgo-Mineira Steel Company industrial complex in the town.
 He stood out as one of the first health professionals of the Hospital Siderúrgica (currently the Doutor José Maria Morais Hospital), created by the company in 1936 with the objective of fighting an epidemic of tropical diseases which advanced in the area.
 Rubem also worked in the district as a trader and contractor for Acesita in the 1940s.

 Rubem left his job at the Hospital Siderúrgica in 1945, after being forbidden by the Belgo-Mineira's superintendent Joaquim Gomes da Silveira Neto to move to Santa Terezinha Farm, recently built by the family in the region of the current Aldeia do Lago neighborhood.
 Joaquim Gomes considered the new residence too far from Rubem's workplace, who, for this reason, preferred to give up his position at the company, move to the farm and open his own office near the Calado Station.
 In the 1960s, Santa Terezinha Farm had its lands divided and sold by Santa Terezinha Real Estate Agency, owned by the Maia family, which originated the districts of Aldeia do Lago, Mangueiras, Ponte Nova, Santa Terezinha and Santa Terezinha II.